-Lots of people tell me everyday on my blog and on the streets (after they find out about my blog), that they want to be writers.
-I tell everyone of those individuals – everyone is a writer at heart, but when it comes down to it, very few of us actually take pen to paper and write.
+Lots of people tell me every day on my vlog and on the streets (after they find out about my blog), that they want to be writers.
+I tell every one of those individuals – everyone is a writer at heart, but when it comes down to it, very few of us actually take pen to paper and get to writing well.

 Everyone has stories, hundreds of stories that they could write about.
 Don’t you believe that?